THEOLOGOS P Tribute and Moments of Trip

 Now that I had spotted most of the ship's amenities, it was now the time to take pictures of the other ships that I saw.
 Indeed, at dawn, I saw the fleetmate of the THEOLOGOS P, the FAST FERRIES ANDROS, departing the port of Rafina.

-A view of the legendary SUPERFERRY II, in what was her tenth summer under Golden Star Ferries.
-She is the oldest and most experienced ship operating from Rafina to the Cyclades, and still remains a very successful ferry despite her advanced age.
+A view of the legendary SUPERFERRY II, during what was her tenth summer under Golden Star Ferries.
+She is the oldest and most experienced ship operating from Rafina to the Cyclades, and she still remains a very successful ferry despite her advanced age.
 She was built in 1974, and was bought by Strintzis Lines in 1992, following a much-acclaimed spell on the Channel.
 Initially planned to operate on the Patras-Kefalonia-Ithaca line on the Ionian Sea as the IONIAN EXPRESS, she was instead converted for service on the Rafina-Andros-Tinos-Mykonos-Syros line on the Cyclades.
-She began service there in 1993, and was immediately lauded for her impressive amenities, her large garage her beautiful outdoor areas and for her speed.
+She began service there in 1993 (with her debut season also seeing her operating on the Dodecanese) , and she was immediately lauded for her impressive amenities, her large garage, her beautiful outdoor areas and for her speed.
 She has widely become the best ferry to have ever operated from Rafina, and perhaps the best ferry in the history of the Greek coastal service.
 She has remained in Rafina even following the takeover of Strintzis Lines by Attica Group in 2000, which resulted in the creation of Blue Star Ferries.
 She sailed for the latter dutifully for ten years on the Rafina-Andros-Tinos-Mykonos line.
-In 2011 she began to operate for the newly-established company Golden Star Ferries, for whom she has also become a valuable asset, as her success eventually led the company in purchasing five other ships by 2019, while having a major presence on the Cyclades.
+In 2011 she began to operate for the newly-established company Golden Star Ferries, for whom she has also become a valuable asset, as her success eventually led the company in purchasing five other ships by 2019, hence helping it become a major presence on the Cyclades.

 The FAST FERRIES ANDROS seen departing the port of Rafina.
 This was her sixth season under Fast Ferries, and her fifth consecutive summer on the Rafina-Andros-Tinos-Mykonos line.
 In her debut season for Fast Ferries back in 2015, she was on the Rafina-Syros-Tinos-Mykonos line.

-The SUPERFERRY II seen in Rafina, in what was her twenty-eighth summer in Greece.
+The SUPERFERRY II seen in Rafina during what was her twenty-eighth summer in Greece.
 During the 2020 season, she was on the Rafina-Andros-Tinos-Mykonos-Paros line.
 This service came after Golden Star Ferries stopped the services to Santorini and Heraklion, which the ship was serving in 2018 (in which she also made calls to Ios) and in 2019.

-The SUPERFERRY II, a legend of the Greek coastal service, seen in the port in which she has become such an iconic ferry: Rafina.
+The SUPERFERRY II, a legend of the Greek coastal service, seen in Rafina, which is the port where she became such an iconic ferry

 The SUPERFERRY II seen leaving Rafina in the morning.